Is a Hard Chair Better for Your Back?

 - A soft gas shock cylinder – A replaceable gas shock that’s intended for a softer bounce and increased comfort for your office chair

 The chair you choose to work with can have a significant effect on your back health.
 If you feel like the soft, plush chairs are making it difficult for you to maintain good posture and if your lower back is sore in the morning or after sitting at work all day, consider using a hard chair instead.
 This may be more uncomfortable when first trying it out but will greatly improve your health over time.
-For even better guidance on ergonomic information visit my blog!

 - Snijders, C.J., Bakker, M.P., Vleeming, A., Stoeckart, R. and Stam, H.J., 1995.
 Oblique abdominal muscle activity in standing and in sitting on hard and soft seats.
 Clinical Biomechanics, 10(2), pp.73-78.